This post may contain affiliate links. Please read my disclosure and privacy policy.

 Let the brownies cool in the pan for at least 1 hour before slicing them into 16 squares.
 They will continue to firm up as they cool.

-Wipe off your knife between each slice because the sweet potato provides a lot of moisture.
+Wipe off your knife between each slice, as the sweet potato releases a lot of moisture.
 Leftover brownies can be stored in an airtight container in the fridge for up to 5 days.

 sliced sweet potato brownies with chocolate chips on top.